 Disclosure: This is a free website so I do advertise to cover the costs of website hosting and other services.
 If you find the information on this site useful, please consider making a purchase using the following links as I will earn a small commission at no cost to you.

 Before starting the supplements, my reflux symptoms were so bad that I couldn’t go without my prescription medications and handfuls of antacids for more than a couple hours.
 My research on reflux and it’s root causes gave me confidence that the supplements would work, but I was quite surprised at how thoroughly the managed my symptoms from day one.
 The very next day I started TheAcidRefluxGuy.com.
 Since that time I have been posting articles, on instagram, and youtube to share my experiences.
 After 15 years suffering with reflux, it took just 8 weeks to get back to normal, using the supplements.
 After that, I was able to get off of the supplements entirely.
 I suspect the length of time for you would be dependent on your current acidity and digestive efficiency as covered in this article.
-More details on this in my free transition guide (just enter your email and the guide will send to you automatically).
+More details on this in my free transition guide.
+In it, you will find a three phase transition plan.

 Pepsins are a digestive enzyme that your body naturally secretes as the primary agent to food digestion.
 Acid reflux sufferers experience pain when acid refluxing into the throat, airways and mouth.
-Furthermore it is theorized that the more persistent or intense burning sensations are due to the presence of Pepsins which are activated by high acidity.
-If this is the case, then pepsins are deposited when stomach contents are expressed out of the stomach into the aforementioned areas.
+Typically the more persistent or intense burning sensations in the throat, nose, and mouth are due to the presence of Pepsins which are deposited when stomach contents are expressed out of the stomach into the aforementioned areas.
 When they later come in contact with acid or acid vapors they activate and begin digesting the soft tissues of the nose, throat and mouth and are experienced as a burning / tingling sensation.
 From this standpoint, pepsins are bad for acid reflux sufferers.

 All that being said, in order to restore your body’s natural function you can 1) discontinue the medications and work to restore the balance naturally by eating probiotics, fermented foods, etc… and allow sufficient time for your acidity to restore.
 This can be done, however it is challenging because of the severity of reflux symptoms and the time it take to fully recover.
 Alternatively, you can 2) use supplements for a short period to augment the body’s natural acid production and digestive process.
 This shortens the cycle for your body to resume natural function while managing iterim reflux symptoms.
 For more details, on this read my supplements article.

-I recently had an endoscopy which revealed I have ulcers or inflammatory issues.
-What would you recommend?
+I have ulcers or inflammatory issues.
+What do you recommend?